Mary Berry: Career

 Mary Berry Saves Christmas, a BBC One special in which Berry helps a group of amateur cooks make a Christmas feast for their families, was shown on Christmas Day 2020.

 In 2021, Berry was a celebrity judge on the BBC series Celebrity Best Home Cook alongside Angela Hartnett and Chris Bavin; while Claudia Winkleman was the show's presenter.
 In December 2021, Berry presented Mary Berry's Festive Feasts, a BBC TV special in which she teaches three novice cooks to create a Christmas feast.

 In 2022, Berry was named as one of the judges for the Platinum Pudding, a competition to create a British pudding to celebrate the Platinum Jubilee of Queen Elizabeth II.
 In March 2022 BBC One aired the three-part series Mary Berry's Fantastic Feasts.
 In May 2022, Berry was a judge on the BBC One programme The Jubilee Pudding: 70 Years in the Baking, where she helped choose a brand new pudding to mark the Queen's Platinum Jubilee.
 In June 2022, the BBC commissioned the BBC Two series Mary Berry Cook And Share; which premiered on 7 September 2022.

 In September 2022, the BBC commissioned Mary Berry's Ultimate Christmas, a Christmas special that Berry presented.

 During November and December 2023, Berry presented Mary Makes It Easy; a six-part series that aired on BBC Two.
 In December 2023, BBC One aired Mary Berry's Highland Christmas; a festive cookery special presented by Berry.

 In July 2024 the BBC commissioned the six-part series Mary's Foolproof Dinners.
 It aired later in the year on BBC Two, and was accompanied by a book of the same name, that includes 120 new recipes from the series and from Mary Berry's Highland Christmas.

 Mary Makes Christmas, a one-off festive television special aired in December 2024 on BBC1.

 On 24 March 2025 a special live edition of BBC's The One Show featured Berry for a celebration of her 90th birthday.

-Due to air later in Autumn 2025, Berry will present Mary at 90: A Lifetime of Cooking; a six-part cookery series featuring some of Berry's favourite recipes.
+In autumn 2025, Berry presented Mary at 90: A Lifetime of Cooking; a six-part cookery series featuring some of Berry's favourite recipes.
+On Christmas Eve 2025, A Mary Berry Christmas was broadcast on BBC2, a Christmas cookery programme featuring Berry and celebrities; Alison Steadman, Harry Aikines-Aryeetey and Zoe Ball.